jgregori/Bb_rest_helper/README.md

     learn_key=learn_config.get_key()
     learn_secret=learn_config.get_secret()
     ```
     Configure the logging, otherwise the application will run, but will not provide any info.
-To do so create an instance of the Bb_utils class and set the           logging
+To do so create an instance of the Bb_utils class and set the logging by using the set_logging() method
     ```
     #Create an instance of the Bb_utils class
     utils=Bb_utils()